keeps/dbptk-developer/README.md

 This information is also available in the [application usage page](https://github.com/keeps/db-preservation-toolkit/wiki/Application-usage).

 **To use the application an input and an output module must be selected and some configuration parameters must be provided.**

+### Supported Database Management Systems and Preservation formats

+The Database Preservation Toolkit supports the following database systems:

+* MySQL/MariaDB
+* PostgreSQL
+* Oracle
+* Microsoft SQL Server
+* Microsoft Access
+* And other databases (using JDBC)

+Database Preservation Toolkit can convert any of the above database systems to the following preservation formats:

+* SIARD 1
+* SIARD 2
+* SIARD DK

+The Database Preservation Toolkit is also capable of loading preserved databases into a live DBMS.

 ### Examples